 This Policy as well as the EOP Preventing and Addressing Discrimination, Harassment and Retaliation Complaint Procedures and Complaint Form are accessible online and in printed materials.
 In addition, this policy is presented in online and live training offered by EOP.

 EOP policies are published throughout the University in printed materials such as EOP brochures and University catalogs and recruiting materials (student and personnel).

-This Policy is based on federal and state laws, including Executive Order 11246, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, Title IX of the Education Amendments of 1972, the Americans with Disabilities Act of 1990, the State Grievance Procedure Act, and the Genetic Information Nondiscrimination Act of 2008, as well as state policy, including the Governor’s Executive Order One, the Commonwealth’s Department of Human Resource Management (DHRM) Policy 1.60 - Standards of Conduct, DHRM Policy 2.05 - Equal Employment Opportunity, and DHRM Policy 2.30 - Workplace Harassment.
+This policy is based on federal and state laws, including Executive Order 11246, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, Title IX of the Education Amendments of 1972, as amended, the Americans with Disabilities Act of 1990, the State Grievance Procedure Act, and the Genetic Information Nondiscrimination Act of 2008, as well as state policy, including the Governor’s Executive Order One, the Commonwealth’s Department of Human Resource Management (DHRM) Policy 1.60 - Standards of Conduct, DHRM Policy 2.05 - Equal Employment Opportunity, and DHRM Policy 2.30 - Workplace Harassment.

-This Policy establishes a new, stand-alone policy based upon a provision currently embodied in the Policy on Discriminatory Harassment (revised as of 2003).
+This policy establishes a new, stand-alone policy based upon a provision currently embodied in the Policy on Discriminatory Harassment (revised as of 2003).
 It is intended to comply with a change in the law pertaining to the definition of retaliation, as decided in Burlington Northern v.
 White, 126 S. Ct.
 2405 (2006).
 In Burlington Northern, the U.S. Supreme Court extended the scope of the anti-retaliation provision of Title VII of the Civil Rights Act of 1964 to include materially adverse employer action with consequent harm occurring at or outside the workplace.